mtchibozo/Columbia/README.md

 Looks like Columbia is more sensitive about us sharing our work than Telecom.
 This repo contains a few group projects that are already publicly available, as well as some labs instructors authorized us to share.
 In the mean time, you might find some useful code in the Telecom folder.

-Feel free to email me (mt3390@columbia.edu) or message me (https://www.linkedin.com/in/maxime-tchibozo/) for more information on the private stuff.

 Courses:

 * Algorithms for Data Science CSORW4246 (private)